The world stands upon three things: Torah, Worship and Loving Deeds….Pirke Avot 1:2

 Erev Shabbat Services

-Following all of our worship services we have a delicious oneg (cookies, fruit and sweets to bring in Shabbes joy)!
+Following all of our worship services we have a delicious Oneg (cookies, fruit and sweets to bring in Shabbat joy)!

 Sponsoring a Nosh or Oneg

-NVHC Sisterhood is promoting the sponsorship of a Nosh (gadol or katan) or an Oneg to honor someone or share your joy on a special occasion – birthday, anniversary, birth of a new baby, a son or daughter leaving for college, marriage, etc. Please contact Carolyn Wesoky at email@example.com if you are able to support the community in this way.
+NVHC Sisterhood is promoting the sponsorship of an Oneg to honor someone or share your joy on a special occasion – birthday, anniversary, birth of a new baby, a son or daughter leaving for college, marriage, etc. Please contact Carolyn Wesoky at firstname.lastname@example.org if you are desire to celebrate and support our community in this way.

 Nothing will warm your heart faster than seeing our very smallest members running to the sanctuary for Shabbat!
 Held on the first Saturday of each month, Tot Shabbat gives our children and their parents the space and time to truly experience the joy of Shabbat.
-Nell Hirsch, our children’s music specialist, leads Tot Shabbat with the assistance of Rabbi Holzman or Cantor Caro.
+Nell Hirsch, our children’s music specialist, leads Tot Shabbat with the assistance of Rabbi Holzman, Cantor Caro or Rabbi Wainer.
 Songs, stories, plenty of active participation and an ark overflowing with plush stuffed Torahs?
 What could be better?
 The oneg, of course!
 Join Cindi Drake, our Early Childhood Education Director, for some fun arts-n-crafts time.
 Paint your own mezuzah, build a sukkah of pretzels, or decorate a tzedakah box then grab some juice, some challah and a bite of something sweet before you head home!